-Recently, when the Regional Arts Australia Board and Staff were in Bendigo, exploring and preparing for Artlands Victoria in October (#soexcited), we were lucky enough to stop off at the Bendigo Art Gallery and chat with Tansy Curtin, Curatorial Manager, about her work, background and the best of Bendigo.
+Last week when the Regional Arts Australia Board and Staff were in Bendigo, exploring and preparing for Artlands Victoria in October (#soexcited), we were lucky enough to stop off at the Bendigo Art Gallery and chat with Tansy Curtin, Curatorial Manager about her work, background and the best of Bendigo.

 Firstly, can you describe a day in the life of Tansy Curtin.

-We can’t wait for the upcoming Marimekko: Design Icon 1951-2018 exhibition.
+All of us at Regional Arts Australia can’t wait for the upcoming Marimekko Exhibition.
 Could you tell us a bit about the exhibition and how it came into being?

 Do you have any favourite works, or any that really stand out for you personally?